What Do Bed Bugs Look Like? 65+ Pictures Of Bed Bugs

 14. An adult bed bug is about 5-7mm long.
 This up-close photo shows its size in millimeters.

 This is an adult and as you can tell they are very small so they are excellent at hiding in the smallest of cracks and crevices in your bedroom, hotel room, workplaces, and anywhere people generally are.

 15. This image indicates the size of a bed bug by the scale at the bottom of the picture.
 Again this is an adult and you can clearly see the segmented parts of the body.

 Baby bed bugs can be hard to see as they are semi-translucent and as the measurement scale on the image shows, they are tiny.

 The adult bed bug on the left has an elongated body meaning it has recently fed.
 If you think you’ve got bed bugs, then just remember this image to see how small they are when searching for them.

-This bed bug was not quite an adult, so an adult would have been slightly larger, but it still gives a good indication of their size.
-There is also a close up version of this picture at number 3 above.
+This bed bug was not quite an adult, so an adult would have been slightly larger, but it still gives a good indication of their size and similarity.

 23. Another close up image I took of a bed bug at the end of a Q-Tip (or cotton bud if you’re in the UK).